-The PH element is a blueprint of the Boulder County Public Health Department's (BCPH) vision: that Boulder County is a socially just, inclusive community where physical and mental health, social wellbeing, and the environment are valued, supported, and accessible to all.
+The PH element is a blueprint of the Boulder County Public Health Department's (BCPH) vision: that Boulder County is a socially just, inclusive community where physical and mental health, social well-being, and the environment are valued, supported, and accessible to all.
 The element explicitly establishes the link between the traditional components of planning (transportation, agriculture, environmental resources, etc.) with health themes (physical activity, healthy eating, mental health, etc.) to help facilitate decisions around health and the built and natural environments.
-The new addition to the Plan recognizes and bolsters existing goals and policies that support health and public health strategies, expands on the scope of topics related to public health that are referenced in existing elements, and introduces new content areas not currently included in the BCCP.
-The new element will establish a multifaceted policy framework based on the social determinants of health1 that reflects Boulder County's commitment to ensuring the opportunity for a healthy life for all residents and visitors.
+The proposed new element recognizes and bolsters existing goals and policies that support health and public health strategies, expands on the scope of topics related to public health that are referenced in existing elements, and introduces new content areas not currently included in the BCCP.
+The new element will establish a multifaceted policy framework based on the social determinants of health1 that reflects